strongloop/strongloop.com2/_posts/2018-12-19-loopback-2018-review.md

 ## What's Next?

+The LoopBack team is continuing to work on new features and ways to demonstrate what LoopBack 4 can do.
+Just as importantly, the LoopBack community is continuing to provide feedback, report issues, and contribute code.
+While we were excited for LoopBack 4 GA, we are more excited to see where things go in 2019!

-We've just provided a very thoroughsummary of all LoopBack developements this year, so we recommend you started with [LoopBack 4](http://v4.loopback.io/getting-started.html) if you haven't already!
+We've just provided a very thorough summary of all LoopBack developments this year, so we recommend you started with [LoopBack 4](http://v4.loopback.io/getting-started.html) if you haven't already!